Apply now for your school’s 2023-2024 ArtistsInspire Grant for Interactive Arts & Culture Experiences*!

 For the 2023-2024 School Year, the Deadline to apply for your school’s grant is February 29, 2024.
 All projects must be completed by March 31, 2024.

 Check with your colleagues to see if your school has already signed up or reach out to email@example.com

 Developing students’ creativity through Artist-facilitated virtual or in-person* Arts & Culture experiences

-- with qualified Artists from a variety of disciplines.
+- CONNECT with qualified Artists from a variety of disciplines.

 - Eligible Artists identify as members of the English-speaking Communities of Quebec.
 They represent the diversity of the ESCs’ demographic and cultural communities.
-Their practices include a wide variety of specialties.